vaitameti/vaitameti/README.md

 - 👋 Hi, I’m @vaitameti
 - 👀 I’m a C# and Angular developer and interested in learning C# in depth.
-- 🌱 I’m currently learning MongoDb, AWS
+- 🌱 I’m currently learning MongoDb and AWS for infrastructure development
 - 💞️ I’m looking to collaborate on anything related to .NET framework and Angular framework
 - 📫 How to reach me : vaitameti@gmail.com